What are factory sound processors?

 So what if the factory sound doesn't cut it?

 Fortunately, there's an easy cure.
 You can install a sound processor which strips away the sound-shaping limitations enforced by your factory stereo, sending a clean signal to your external amplifiers.
 The amps send the signal to your speakers and subs.
 Your reward will be resonant lows, sparkling highs, and a realistic sense of space and depth.

 Installation generally isn't too difficult — these processors connect to your stereo using your vehicle's speaker wires, and then to your amps and subs.
 You'll be able to keep the look and controls of your factory stereo, but expand your system for serious sound.

-We carry several different factory sound processors, each with slightly different capabilities:
+We carry several different factory sound processors, each with slightly different capabilities.
+Here are a few: